Skip to main content

 await notifyComplianceTeam({

-message: 'Company no longer exists in registry',
+message: 'Company no longer exists in register',

 companyId: payload.companyId,